aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 }
 ```

-21. The resason the test fails is because the event rule transfomer produces a payload that is not a valid `json` object.
+21. The reason behind the test failure is the event rule transformer.
+It produces a payload that is not a valid `json` object.
 Inspect the `payload` string for further details.

 ### Cleanup